rodrigoquijarro/sora_test/README.md

 ![Screenshot from 2021-06-23 23-31-51](https://user-images.githubusercontent.com/53281151/123164791-13506080-d47c-11eb-8e99-c85c2213fe04.png)

-In the workstation a `<nodejs>` webapp is created, dockerized and hosted in a Dockerhub private repository, in the same local station a Jenkins' pipeline is triggered, creating a Terraform secure connection stablished with AWS CLI, to create three instances, which can accept traffic only in ports 22 and 443, the instances are created with a Launch configuration, which search the instances based on the `<ami>` and `<availability_zones>` variables declared.
-The EC@ instances are connected to a ELB load balancer listening just `<https>` traffic and will launch the instances accordinf to the traffic detected on port 443
+In the workstation a `<nodejs>` webapp is created to shows the message `<Hello World!
+Time is: >`, dockerized and hosted in a Dockerhub private repository, in the same local station a Jenkins' pipeline is triggered, creating a Terraform secure connection stablished with AWS CLI to create three instances, which accept interesting traffic only in ports 22 and 443, the instances are created with a Launch configuration which search the instances based on the `<ami>` and `<availability_zones>` variables declared.
+The EC2 instances are connected to a ELB load balancer, listening just `<https>` traffic and will launch the number of instances according to the traffic detected on port `<443>`.

-The bootstrapping  is done by Ansible, based on a local configuration which has an Ansible AWS Dynamic Inventory setup, to collect the characteristics of the instances created and execute the tasks declared in `<site.yaml>`
+The bootstrapping process is done by Ansible, based on a local configuration which has an Ansible AWS Dynamic Inventory setup, to collect the instances  characteristics and execute the tasks declared in `<site.yaml>`

-The pipeline is configured in Jenkins, firing up a job configured to check the repo in Github, Terraform stage with a `<apply>` and `<destroy>`parameterized building setup.
+The pipeline is configured in Jenkins, firing up a job to check the repo in Github, Terraform stage with a `<apply>` and `<destroy>` parameterized building setup and Ansible task exec.

 If the process fails due to connection interruptions or delays, Ansible has a retry block configuration.